 • Inform emergency services of the situation and measures taken when they arrive, and follow the instructions given

-The Chief Warden has a duty to take command of everyone within the building in an emergency, from the moment the alarm is raised, until they’re advised that the building is safe to re-enter.
+The Chief Warden has a duty to take command of everyone within the building in an emergency, from the moment the alarm is raised until they’re advised that the building is safe to re-enter.

 This means they also must ensure that all instructions from emergency services personnel are followed by everyone who evacuated.

-The senior official from the emergency services that arrive on site will ultimately be responsible for containing the emergency itself, but the Chief Warden cannot let their leadership and guidance lapse as they are still responsible for their co-workers and anyone else who was evacuated.
+The senior officials from the emergency services that arrive on site will ultimately be responsible for containing the emergency itself, but the Chief Warden cannot let their leadership and guidance lapse as they are still responsible for their co-workers and anyone else who was evacuated.

 Other duties the Chief Warden has to undertake include: